Radbuglet/geode/docs/README.md

 ## Overview

-There are four major components to Geode:
+There are three major components to Geode:

 - **Component Storages**, which provide mechanisms for creating entities, attaching components to them, and accessing those components through either random access or querying.
-- **Universes**, which provide mechanisms for automatically creating and accessing global state (e.g. storages and some archetypes), annotating archetypes with metadata, and scheduling tasks for execution with exclusive access to that global state.
+- **Universes**, which provide mechanisms for automatically creating and accessing global state (e.g. storages and some archetypes) and passing that state around.
-- **Providers and Context Tuples**, which provide mechanisms for efficiently and ergonomically passing context from one function to the next, even if the context required by the function is determined dynamically.
-- **Events**, which provide mechanisms for queueing up events on entities, defining debug-printable lazily-boxed function handlers, and scheduling function graphs with state dependencies for concurrent execution.
+- **Events**, which provide mechanisms for queueing up events on entities, connecting signals, defining debug-printable closures, and scheduling function graphs with state dependencies for concurrent execution.

 ### Component Storages